New Bongaigaon–Guwahati section: Siliguri-Jogihopa-Kamakhya line

 The 265 km long broad gauge Siliguri-Jogihopa line was constructed between 1963 and 1965.
 The Naranarayan Setu was constructed in 1998, thereby paving the way for linking Jogihopa with Kamakhya.

 Dudhnoi-Mendipathar branch line

 The line between Dudhnoi in Assam and Deepa in Meghalaya was proposed in the Rail budget of 1992–93.
 Later the alignment was changed to Dudhnoi-Mendipathar in 2007 due to opposition of local people.
 Due to late handover of land to railways in Assam and Meghalaya, the progress of work was slow up to 2013.
 Acquisition of land was completed by March 2013.

 This rail line is the first foray of Indian Railways into Meghalaya.
 Mendipathar railway station was inaugurated by the Prime minister of India, Narendra Modi on 30 November 2014, through a video feed to the ceremony gathering at Mendipathar.

 Electrification

 Electrification of the entire Katihar–Guwahati route is planned to be executed by 2014.
+As on 2026, It is complete and fully operational.